Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Vacant homes can photograph beautifully when they are clean, bright, and well prepared.

-They can also look empty and flat if photographed poorly.
+They can also look empty, flat, or smaller than they really are if photographed poorly.

 Professional photography can help highlight: